bigmlcom/bigml-csharp/doc/projects.md

 }
 ```

-[^1]: Once a resource is included in a project, it’s not possible set it
+.. [#] Once a resource is included in a project, it can be moved to another
-    out of any project.
+       one but it must remain associated to one of the existing projects.